 Talk to your mortgage broker or your bank today to understand how you can achieve a cash buffer and go through your options.
 Can you upgrade your loan to a flexible loan with a revolving credit facility, so you can have access to credit when you need it?
 If you're paying principal and interest, are you able to change to interest-only loan to free up some cash to help you through?

 The Government has announced a six-month home loan deferral scheme (mortgage holiday scheme) for homeowners whose income has been impacted by Covid-19.
 This will see eligible applicants stop the principal payments temporarily and have their interest added to their mortgage.
-More details are due to be announced in the days to come.

 3. Practice compassion